LaunchCodeEducation/csharp-web-dev-curriculum/content/razor-views/reading/views-walkthrough/index.md

 Welcome to the Walkthrough for creating and using templates in your `HelloASPDotNET` project.

 You will find a video walkthrough of the steps covered in the reading.
 Time stamps have been added to highlight the topics covered so far and their locations in the reading.

-Topics Covered:
+The following topics are covered in the walkthrough:
 - creating a Razor template (View)
-- Home Views and HomeController
+- Home Views and `HomeController`
-- Shared Directory and _Layout.cshtml
+- Shared Directory and `_Layout.cshtml`
 - Refactor `Index` method to return a View instead of HTML
 - Create `Index` View
 - Refactor `Welcome` method to return a View instead of HTML